Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] The code does not compile.
 - [ ] [abc, 2, 10, 0]
 - [x] [0, 10, 2, abc]

+**Explanation**: The `java.util.Arrays.asList(T... a)` returns a fixed-size list backed by the specified array.
+(Changes to the returned list "write through" to the array.)

 #### Q39.
 What is the output of this code?